-An important sphere where physical-only-stores failed to compete with the eCommerce rivals was customer retargeting.
-Except for some hardcore brand-fans, the physical stores were hardly able to retain any customers.
+An important sphere where physical-only stores failed to compete with their eCommerce rivals was customer retargeting.
+Except for some hardcore brand fans, the physical stores were hardly able to retain any customers.
 As there was no way to know the buying behavior and interests of the customers, physical stores failed to collect the required data for customer retargeting.
-Moreover, other than banner ads, SMS, and E-mail marketing, there was no other mean for direct communication with the prospects.
+Moreover, other than banner ads, SMS, and E-mail marketing, there was no other means for direct communication with the prospects.
 Hence, even the biggest discount campaigns could not reach the targeted audience.

-On the other hand, with internet and smartphones in hands, online customers became the easy target for the eCommerce retargeting.
-E-Commerce touchpoints possessed innumerable ways to collect customer data: Account registration form, mobile apps, affiliate marketing, exit pop-up, back-in-stock subscription forms, and many others.
+On the other hand, with the internet and smartphones in hand, online customers became an easy target for eCommerce retargeting.
+E-Commerce touchpoints possessed innumerable ways to collect customer data: Account registration forms, mobile apps, affiliate marketing, exit pop-up, back-in-stock subscription forms, and many others.
 With so many ways to collect data, eCommerce also possessed efficient ways of reaching out the customers: Email marketing, SMS marketing, Push marketing, Ads re-targeting, and many others.

 With a combined operation of physical and online counterparts, customer re-targeting has gone more efficient.
-What used to be a drawback of physical selling once is not anymore trickier to the brick and mortar operations.
-The online stores can now use the same marketing channels of their online touchpoints and still attract visitors to their physical establishments.
+What used to be a drawback of physical selling once is not anymore trickier to the brick-and-mortar operations.
+The online stores can now use the same marketing channels as their online touchpoints and still attract visitors to their physical establishments.
 Following is how some popular brands do this.